A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Experiments and Results

 \subsection{Performance on different time span}

-We were uncertain about the optimal time span $T_s$ of data for predicting outcomes, so we attempted to use different time spans and tested their prediction accuracy.
+Time span $T_s$ refers to the length of recently recorded data, including physiological and kinematic data.
+We aim to study how the models can make predictions based on historical data from a certain period of time,.
 The time spans included 10s, 15s, 20s, 30s, and 40s, dividing the original 4-minute data into 24, 16, 12, 8, and 6 segments respectively.
-We retrained the model and found that as the time span increased, the model's performance gradually decreased, as shown in \cref{tab:best_result before downsampling}.
-For example, according to the curve of the EDA-enhanced Kinematic Model, when the time span is 10s, the model accuracy is 0.983, and when the time span is 40s, the model accuracy drops to 0.919.
+Retraining the model revealed that as the time span increased, the model's performance gradually decreased, as shown in \autoref{tab:best_result before downsampling}.
+For instance, in the EDA-enhanced Kinematic Model, the accuracy decreased from 0.978 when the time span was 10s to 0.906 when the time span was 40s.

-\textbf{Results Analysis.} The change in accuracy was surprising, as intuitively, a longer time span should contain more information and improve the prediction performance.
-We suspected this may be related to the insufficient training sample size, which becomes a bottleneck for model performance.
-At a time span of the 40s, the sample size is $6*157=942$, while at a time span of the 20s, the sample size is $12*157=1884$.
-Therefore, we ensured that the training sample sizes are consistent across different time spans by randomly downsampling to make them all $6*157=942$.
-After retraining the model, the results are shown in \cref{tab:best_result after downsampling}.
-The p-values of the Pearson correlation results between the accuracy of the four models and the time span were as follows: Kinematic Model($r=.928, p=.022$), EDA Model($r=.536, p=.350$), Kinematic-EDA Fusion Model($r=.906, p=.034$), and EDA-enhanced Kinematic Model($r=.964, p<.01$).
-With three p-values less than 0.05, this suggested that there was indeed a correlation between accuracy and time span, which is in line with our intuition.
-Comparing the experiments before and after downsampling, we discovered that under the same time span, the model's performance significantly decreased after downsampling.
-For example, when the time span is 20 seconds, the sample size was $12*157=1884$ before downsampling and reduced by half to 942 after downsampling, resulting in a drop in model performance from 0.723 to 0.682.
-Therefore, the training sample size has become the model bottleneck.
+\textbf{Results Analysis.} Surprisingly, the accuracy change contradicted our intuition that a longer time span should improve prediction performance by providing more information.
+We suspected the limited training sample size to be the bottleneck affecting model performance.
+At a 40s time span, the sample size is $6*157=942$, while at a 20s time span, it is $12*157=1884$.
+To ensure consistent training sample sizes, we randomly downsampled them to $6*157=942$ across all time spans.
+After retraining, results are shown in \autoref{tab:best_result after downsampling}.
+The Pearson correlation p-values between accuracy and time span were as follows: Kinematic Model ($r=.955, p=.011$), EDA Model ($r=-.520, p=.368$), Kinematic-EDA Fusion Model ($r=.875, p=.051$), EDA-enhanced Kinematic Model ($r=.933, p=.020$).
+Three p-values, close to or less than 0.05, suggested a correlation between accuracy and time span, aligning with our intuition.
+Comparing experiments before and after downsampling, we observed significantly reduced model performance under the same time span due to downsampling.
+For example, with a 20-second time span, the sample size decreased from $12*157=1884$ to 942, resulting in EDA-enhanced Kinematic model performance dropping from 0.968 to 0.874.
+Hence, training sample size became the model bottleneck.